The True Owners Of A Corporation Are

 Introduction

 When you hear the phrase the true owners of a corporation are, many people immediately think of the founders or the CEOs who steer the company’s day‑to‑day operations.
-Yet, from a legal and economic perspective, ownership is defined by who holds the share capital and therefore possesses the right to elect directors, receive dividends, and claim a portion of the assets in liquidation.
+Because of that, yet, from a legal and economic perspective, ownership is defined by who holds the share capital and therefore possesses the right to elect directors, receive dividends, and claim a portion of the assets in liquidation.
 Recognizing the difference between nominal ownership (the name on the share register) and beneficial ownership (the person who enjoys the economic benefits) is essential for grasping corporate governance, accountability, and transparency.

 Who Holds the Equity?